spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/available-test-helpers.md

 - `assertSearchHasKey()`: Use this method to validate that an entry with the given ID exists in Search.
 - `assertSearchNotHasKey()`: Use this method to validate that an entry with a given id does not exist in Search.
 - `getClient()`: Use this method to retrieve `SearchClient` that uses the in-memory search.
-- `cleanupInMemorySearch()`: Use this method when you need to clean up the in-memory search.
+- `cleanupInMemorySearch()`: Use this method to clean up the in-memory search.

 <a name=storagehelper></a>

 #### StorageHelper

 When you have this helper, an in-memory storage plugin is automatically used instead of the ones defined on the project side.
-This lets you work with [Storage](https://github.com/spryker/storage) in a synchronous way—for example, when using together with the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).
+This lets you synchronously work with [Storage](https://github.com/spryker/storage)—for example, when using it together with the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).

 {% info_block infoBox %}